White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the White Sox have a record of 1-9.
+- Sportsbooks have not installed the White Sox as the favorite in any of their last 10 games.

-- In their last 10 matchups with a total posted by sportsbooks, the White Sox and their foes are 4-5-1 when it comes to hitting the over.
+- In their last 10 games with a total, the White Sox and their opponents have combined to hit the over three times.

-- Bookmakers have not posted a spread in any of the White Sox's past 10 games.
+- Sportsbooks have not set a spread for any of the White Sox's last 10 games.

 White Sox Betting Records & Stats

-- The White Sox have been chosen as underdogs in 20 games this year and have walked away with the win three times (15%) in those games.

-- Chicago has a record of 1-6 when it's set as an underdog of +135 or more by oddsmakers this season.

-- The White Sox have an implied victory probability of 42.6% according to the moneyline set by sportsbooks for this matchup.
+- The White Sox have won four of the eight games they were listed as the moneyline favorite this season (50%).

-- So far this season, Chicago and its opponents have hit the over in 15 of its 29 games with a total.
+- Chicago has played as moneyline favorites of -140 or shorter in just two games this season, which it split 1-1.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.